Jargon-free advice on peak debt facility, also known as a revolving loan. Find out what it is, how it works, how it differs from a development loan...

 Checking your project meets PDR rules

-Your first call as a developer should be with the local planning authority or an architect to check if PDR applies to your project.
+Your first call should be with the local planning authority or an architect to check if PDR applies to your project.

 Technically, projects considered developments need planning permission, but this is granted at different levels.